 - We will make an effort to hear ALL first-time applicants in the first round of auditions; we reserve the right not to hear a previous applicant (application fee returned via US Mail).
-No application fee refunds in any other case.
+No other refund of application fees will be issued.

-- Please indicate on your application if you are not available for February call-backs.
+- At our discretion, we will hear some December auditions for singers not available in January.
+Please indicate on your application if you are not available for the listed audition dates.

 WHAT TO EXPECT AT YOUR AUDITION

 - You do not need to bring the same repertoire you listed on your application, nor are you required to provide us with a repertoire sheet.